Keredu/Keredu/README.md

 <!-- - 🎓 Master’s Degree in Artificial Intelligence from the University of Seville -->
 - 🎓 PhD Candidate in Computer Science - Artificial Intelligence at the University of Seville
 - 🌱 Currently working on Generative AI
-- 🏢 Senior Artificial Intelligence Consultant at InnoIT - Moody's
+- 🏢 Senior Generative Artificial Intelligence Engineer at InnoIT - Moody's
 - 🎯 2024 Goals: Contribute to open-source projects and expand my network
 <!-- - 💼 Any freelance/consulting inquiries?
 Shoot me an [email](mailto:ewfew@.com) -->